kkKaan/metu-ceng-THEs/CENG 213 - Data Structures/the3/README.md

 # Graph and HashTable Implementations, Maps Application

-This repository contains C++ implementations of a Graph class and a HashTable class.
+This repository contains C++ implementations of a Graph class and a HashTable class and an application using these classes.

 ## Graph Implementation (Graph.cpp)